FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: Acknowledgments

 \section{Acknowledgments}

-HM is the Robert J. Shillman Fellow, and is supported by the Israel Science Foundation through a personal grant (ISF 264/23) and an equipment grant (ISF 532/23).
+HM is supported by the Israel Science Foundation through a personal grant (ISF 264/23) and an equipment grant (ISF 532/23), and by the Career Advancement Chairs in Artificial Intelligence – Schmidt Futures.
 G.B. is supported by the Jacobs Qualcomm PhD Fellowship.
 FF conducted this work supported by an Aly Kaufman Post-Doctoral Fellowship.